-Debentures, bank overdrafts and bank loans are secured by a floating charge over the assets of the Shire of Wyalkatchem.
-Other loans relate to transferred receivables.
-Refer to Note 5.
+Bank loans are secured by a floating charge over the assets of the Shire of Wyalkatchem.

 The Shire of Wyalkatchem has complied with the financial covenants of its borrowing facilities during the 2023 and 2022 years.

 SIGNIFICANT ACCOUNTING POLICIES Borrowing costs